 The amount of claims with a right of priority over the assets in the Cover Pool will be calculated as at the date on which the halt to payments takes effect.
-The calculation shall establish the present value of the relevant claim, duly discounted in accordance with the terms of the Act and the Regulations (as defined in "Overview of the Norwegian Legislation Regarding Covered Bonds (obligasjoner med fortrinnsrett)" below).
-These provide that settlement of interest rate and foreign exchange contracts shall be made at prudent market value based on the pricing of comparable interest rate contracts and foreign exchange contracts (although investors should note that any termination payment under the relevant Swap Agreement shall be calculated in accordance with the terms of such Swap Agreement), and settlement of amounts due on the Notes shall include payment of accrued interest and costs, as well as the agreed future cash flow (principal and interest)

-to the Maturity Date (excluding, for this purpose, any applicable Extended Final Maturity Date, except where payment has already been deferred until the Extended Final Maturity Date in respect of those Notes), discounted by the market rate for comparable bonds in the relevant currency.
+Assuming that a halt to payments is called in respect of both the Notes and the Swaps, the calculation shall establish the present value of the relevant claim, duly discounted in accordance with the terms of the Act and the Regulations (as defined in "Overview of the Norwegian Legislation Regarding Covered Bonds (obligasjoner med fortrinnsrett)" below).
+These provide that settlement of interest rate and foreign exchange contracts shall be made at prudent market value based on the pricing of comparable interest rate contracts and foreign exchange contracts (although investors should note that any termination payment under the relevant Swap Agreement shall be calculated in accordance with the terms of such Swap Agreement), and settlement of amounts due on the Notes shall include payment of accrued interest and costs, as well as the agreed future cash flow (principal and interest) to the Maturity Date (excluding, for this purpose, any applicable Extended Final Maturity Date, except where payment has already been deferred until the Extended Final Maturity Date in respect of those Notes), discounted by the market rate for comparable bonds in the relevant currency.